-Check oil level Remove the temporary oil reservoir shipping plug and replace with the included breather cap.
-Check the oil reservoir level, it should be within 3 inches of the tank top.
+Check oil level Check the oil reservoir level, it should be within 3 inches of the tank top.

-Low oil shutdown A float switch (connected to control box terminals 15 and 16) in the hydraulic tank shuts down operation if the oil level falls sufficiently to open the switch.
+Low oil shutdown A float switch)connected to control box terminals 15 and 16) in the hydraulic tank shuts down operation if the oil level falls sufficiently to open the switch.
 See the preceding ELECTRICAL CONNECTION section.